shanghuiyang/rpi-devices/app/autolight/README.md

 <img src="../../img/auto-light.gif" width=80% height=80% />

 # Auto Light
-Auto-Light let you control a led light working with a voice detector together. the led will light up when the voice detector detect a voice. and the led will turn off after 35 seconds.
+Auto-Light let you control a led light working with a infared detector together. the led light will light up when the infared detector detects objects. and the led will turn off after 30 seconds.

 ## Connect
-voice detector:
+infrared detector:
 - vcc: phys.1/3.3v
 - out: phys.3/BMC.2
 - gnd: phys.9/GND